 I’m sure you have heard all the reasons we should ditch traditional antiperspirants and start using natural deodorants instead.
-Aluminum, the most common ingredient in antiperspirants, has been linked to serious illnesses, including breast cancer.
+Aluminum, the most common ingredient in antiperspirants, has been linked to serious illnesses, including breast cancer [source].

-Parabens are also common in deodorants and antiperspirants, and have also been linked to possibly increasing the risk of breast cancer by disrupting the body’s natural estrogen production.
-Silica (a carcinogen), talc (a carcinogen), triclosan (a classified pesticide), propylene glycol (petroleum-based), and streareth-n are other chemicals that can irritate skin and pose possible health concerns.
+Parabens are also common in deodorants and antiperspirants and have been linked to possibly increasing the risk of breast cancer by disrupting the body’s natural estrogen [source].
+Silica (a carcinogen), talc (a carcinogen), triclosan (a classified pesticide), propylene glycol (petroleum-based), and steareth-n are other chemicals that can irritate skin and pose possible health concerns.

-And while it’s not like we’re eating it, deodorant is applied close to the lymph nodes under your arms with absorption into the blood stream.
+And while it’s not like we’re eating it, deodorant is applied close to the lymph nodes under your arms, and there is a certain amount of absorption into the bloodstream [source].
+So it makes good sense to try changing to natural brands that do not contain toxic products.
 We’re sharing our favorite natural deodorants that you can buy below, but don’t be scared to make your own.

-There’s no getting around it, switching to a natural deodorant is an adjustment.
-No one wants sweat stains.
-Or body odor.
+There’s no getting around it; switching to a natural deodorant is quite an adjustment.
+No one wants sweat stains—or body odor.
 I definitely had anxiety about going au naturale.
 It’s normal.

 You’re sweating more

 When you make the switch to natural deodorant, there’s a good chance your sweat glands will kick into overdrive for a while.
-As you sweat more, your underarms need extra TLC.
-Get your underarms summer ready by regularly exfoliating and switching to a body lotion with 0.5 to 1 percent salicylic acid.
+As you sweat more, your underarms will need extra TLC.
+Get your underarms summer ready by regularly exfoliating and switching to a body lotion with 0.5 to 1% salicylic acid.

 Your underarms itch